 What is Figma?

 This cloud-based design platform has completely transformed how teams and designers collaborate on digital projects.
-With the ability for multiple users to work on a single file in real time, this tool combines powerful design features with the convenience of teamwork.
+With multiple users able to work on a single file in real time, this tool combines powerful design features with the convenience of teamwork.
 The platform operates in the browser, making it accessible from any device without additional installations or updates.
 It offers many tools for creating vector graphics, prototypes, and user interfaces.
 Additionally, it supports a plugin system that extends its capabilities.
 With component libraries and design systems, teams can easily maintain consistency in large projects.

 2012 – 2013